 Enshrined:Aramitama of Amaterasu Omikami

-Japan's oldest national historical document "NIHONSYOKI" states that tha Hirota Shrine was establishmented in the HIrota region in Muko country when Empress Jinguu came back from Korea in 201AD.
+Japan's oldest national historical document "Nihonshoki" states that tha Hirota Shrine was establishmented in the Hirota region in Muko country when Empress Jinguu came back from Korea in 201AD.
 Sonce then, many historical documents have mentioned the Hirota Shrine, saying that the great deity of Hirota protects its country, controls nature,and provides prosperity.

-Amaterasu Omikami, who is worshipped here, is the most divine deity among deities and provides us with her divine blessings; food, clothing, and shelter and, like the sun, brightens everyone without exception.
-Thus all the natural been shown in many old records.
+Amaterasu Omikami, who is worshipped here, is the most divine deity among deities and provides us with her divine biessings; food, clothing, and shelter and, like the sun, brightens everyone without exception.
+Thus all the natural phenomena have been her divine province.
+Her divinity has been shown in many old records.

 Hirota Shrine is also famous for a natural treasure "kobanomitsuba Tutuji" (three small leaf azaleas).
 Twenty thousand of them gloriously bloom in the beginning of April to the enormous delight of visitors.